-“There must be a connection somewhere,” Jessie said from the corner of his office, “between this and Synto wanting his energy back from Heidi.”
+“There must be a connection somewhere,” Jesse said from the corner of his office, “between this and Synto wanting his energy back from Heidi.”

 “I agree,” Wynona said.

 “And as to answer your question, Wynona,” Tristan spoke, “the spell is irreversible.
-To end them, you must severe the head of the summoned being.”
+To end them, you must sever the head of the summoned being.”

 “That I cannot tell you,” Vicky replied, shrugging, “because I don’t know.
 The last necromancer was killed and we thought he was the last one.”